-The harm that comes to the partners in these relationships is unique, complex and often rooted in earlier relational trauma.
-Few therapists have the special training to recognize and treat survivors of this type of abuse, who often struggle with “aftermath” symptoms such as flashbacks, intrusive thoughts, obsessive rumination, cravings for the person who hurt them, cognitive dissonance, loss of former self/identity, and difficulty focusing and making decisions.
+The harm that comes to the partners in relationships involving narcissistic abuse is unique, complex, and often rooted in earlier trauma.
+Survivors of this type of abuse often struggle with “aftermath” symptoms such as flashbacks, intrusive thoughts, obsessive rumination, cravings for the person who hurt them, cognitive dissonance, loss of former self/identity, and difficulty focusing and making decisions.